Playing poker with your friends or colleagues is one thing.

 Tournaments are of different kinds; one is heads up where you play poker one on one like a Texas shootout while there are other tournaments which features thousands of players playing across various tables.

 The growth of these tournaments has led to the creation of various leagues and championships like the World Series of Poker and the World Poker Tour which are played all across the United States of America and the world.

-The winnings are huge in these tournaments; Daniel Negreanu won $1.9 million as prize money in the year 2013 from the World Series of Poker events.
+The winnings are enormous in these tournaments; Daniel Negreanu won $1.9 million as prize money in the year 2013 from the World Series of Poker events.

-Of course you should not be thinking of those big bucks already but this is the kind of money that is available for the really good players out there.
+Of course, you should not be thinking of those big bucks already, but this is the kind of money that is available for the excellent players out there.

 Also read: Poker Hands: Should You Have Favorites?

 EXCLUSIVE BONUS CONTENT

 Get this article as a beautiful, easily save as a PDF or print for daily use.

 Get an amazing infographic covering this topic to share with your friends.

 Get a free copy of our popular eBook “21 Secrets to Dominate the Poker Tables Like a Pro“.